awknode/docker-media-server/README.md

 <code>docker exec -it plex /config/gpu.sh</code>
 (as i do) or you can modify it to your liking.

-This is great for a LAN, as all your data is encrypted with wireguard (refer to networks: service:wireguard).
+This is great for a LAN, as all your data is encrypted with wireguard (refer to networks: service:wireguard)

 In short, once this is up and running, just do the following:
 1. Open up your favorite browser